simon-brooke/youyesyet/README.md

 **NOTE THAT** in the namespace *youyesyet.db.schema*, there are a series of functions *create-xxx-table!*.
 These are a snare and a delusion; they are how I originally bootstrapped the database, but are no longer used (and should probably be deleted).
 The database is now constructed using [migratus](https://github.com/yogthos/migratus).

-## Running
+## Running in a dev environment

+To run in a dev environment, checkout the *develop* branch

-To start a web server for the application, run:
+To start a development web server for the application, run:

     lein run